The tools of the trade

 To create a solid attachment point for the carabiner, I use a tripod eyelet with a 1/4″ external thread.

-The Chest Mount, a reliable diving companion, enables point-of-view (POV) footage capture, also providing the capability to carry a backup GoPro unit.
+The Chesty, a reliable diving companion, enables point-of-view (POV) footage capture, also providing the capability to carry a backup GoPro unit.
 Conversely, the stability offered is not consistently high, and achieving precise framing control can be challenging.

-Between the GoPro and the Chest Mount’s mounting base, I utilize a 60 mm ball-joint extension arm with a Flat Load Adapter, which permits flexible adjustments to attain the optimal shooting angle.
+Between the GoPro and the Chesty’s mounting base, I utilize a 60 mm ball-joint extension arm with a Flat Load Adapter, which permits flexible adjustments to attain the optimal shooting angle and also allows for a quick swap to my main GoPro if the battery runs out.

 Tripod